An information portal of the Federal government and the Länder

 Brandenburg

-Ministry for Social Affairs, Health, Integration and Consumer Protection
+Brandenburgian Ministry of Social Affairs, Health, Integration and for Consumer Protection

 Henning-von-Treskow-Str.
 2-13